top of page

 What is Stress?

-• Sympathetic-Adreno-Medullar (SAM) Axis: Releases noradrenaline and norepinephrine for immediate action.
+• Sympathetic–Adrenal–Medullary (SAM) Axis: Releases adrenaline (epinephrine) and noradrenaline (norepinephrine) for immediate action

-• Hypothalamus-Pituitary-Adrenal (HPA) Axis: Releases glucocorticoids to sustain the response.
+• Hypothalamic–Pituitary–Adrenal (HPA) Axis: Releases cortisol and other glucocorticoids to sustain the stress response

 Chronic Stress and Its Toll